 Cooling gases also form condensation which forms on the inner walls of the flue and runs down into the stove (mixed with soot it is a disgusting brown liquid).

-With regard to diameter, twin wall with an inner diameter of 5″ has an outer diameter of 7″ whilst twin wall with an inner diameter of 6″ has an outer diameter of approx. 8″.
+With regard to diameter, twin wall with an inner diameter of 5″ has an outer diameter of approx. 7″ whilst twin wall with an inner diameter of 6″ has an outer diameter of approx. 8″.
 Our twin wall flue has an exact outer diameter of 191mm (5" internal) and 217mm (6" internal).

 You will most likely be fitting flue that has an inner diameter of 5″ or 6″ but check what diameter flue your stove requires.
-You can fit 5″ if the stove is DEFRA approved and the manufacturer does not state 6″ as a minimum (see articles on DEFRA stoves).
-The narrower diameter of 5″ can look less obtrusive if taking it all the way down to the stove and can prove desirable if combustible materials ensure the route is difficult (e.g. if the gaps between joists are too close for a 6″ flue to pass through with the required safety air gap then 5″ may be the answer).
+You can only fit 5″ internal diameter if the stove is DEFRA approved and the manufacturer does not state 6″ as a minimum (see articles on DEFRA stoves).
+Otherwise choose 6" internal.
+The narrower diameter of 5″ can look less obtrusive if taking it all the way down to the stove and can prove desirable if combustible materials ensure the route is difficult (for example, if the gaps between joists are close)

-Twin wall flue is generally available in silver (reflective chrome-like) and black (satin/matt finish).
+Twin wall is generally available in silver (reflective chrome-like) and black (powder-coated matt finish).
 The black is a little more expensive.

-Quality twin wall flue is expensive at £75+ a metre (but cheap when compared to building a new chimney).
+Quality twin wall flue is about £75+ a metre (but cheap when compared to building a new chimney).